Email marketing directly takes into the inbox of your targeted audience. Your simple effort can help you take a great catch.

-Urgency signals in your email can really help you get customers in the real-time.
-Some researched state that when an urgent situation comes to the front, the human brain tries to take action rather than interrogating it.
+Urgency signals in your email can really help you get customers in real-time.
+Some researched states that when an urgent situation comes to the front, the human brain tries to take action rather than interrogating it.

 You can use scarcity and time-based urgency in your email.